TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-acct-recover-csar.md

 	ownershipId="StorageMediaEdge_AccountManagement"
 />
 # Recover Deleted Storage Account

 ## **Recommended Steps**
-Select the button below to list the storage accounts where best effort recovery is possible.
-If a storage account doesn't show up on the list, then it can't be recovered anymore as it's purged.<br>
+Select the button below to list the storage accounts where a best effort recovery is possible.
+If a storage account doesn't show up on the list, it can no longer be recovered, as it's been purged.<br>

-**Note** : All conditions, prerequisites and disclaimer below apply to every recovery attempt.
+**Note:** The following conditions, prerequisites, and disclaimer apply to every recovery attempt.

 [Initiate Storage Account Recovery](button-data-context:Microsoft_Azure_Storage.RecoverStorageAccountBlade.subscriptionId.$subscriptionId)​​

 ##### **Conditions for a storage account to be recoverable**
-- A new storage account with the same name has not been re-created since deletion.
+- A new storage account with the same name has not been re-created since deletion
 - The storage account was deleted in the last 14 days, including today.
 If the storage account was deleted prior to that, it cannot be recovered.
-- It is not a classic storage account.
+- It is not a classic storage account

 ##### **Prerequisites**
 - Ensure that the Resource Group is created first, if it has been deleted.
-- Ensure that the KeyVault key is associated with the storage account if it is encrypted with a customer-managed key (CMK).
+- Ensure that the KeyVault key is associated with the storage account if it's encrypted with a customer-managed key (CMK).
 Failing to do so would result in HTTP 403 failures when accessing the endpoints (currently, blob and file) of the recovered account.

 ##### **Disclaimer**
 - There's no guarantee that recovery will always succeed.
 Recovery is a best effort rather than a guarantee.